-The local board must be certified every two (2) years.
-Certification procedures are provided every other year to local boards and CEOs through an Employment and Training Notice issued by NDOL.
+The local board must be certified every two years.
 Certification of local boards is based on the following criteria.

 - 1. The composition of the local board must comply with the membership requirements described in Section II(a). - 2.
-The chair of the local board must be a representative of business as described in Section II(b). - 3.
-If the local board has established standing committees, the committees must comply with the requirements described in Section II(b)(3). - 4.
-The local board must have ensured that workforce investment activities carried out in the local area enabled the local area to meet the corresponding performance accountability measures during the preceding two (2) program years. - 5.
-The local board must have sustained fiscal integrity during the preceding two (2) program years.
+The chair of the local board must be a representative of business in the local area as described in Section II(b). - 3.
+If the local board has established standing committees, the committees must comply with the requirements described in Section II(b)(3).